 Zakir Naik a common factor in the radicalisation of ISIS recruits: NIA IG

-New Delhi, Oct 14: The National Investigation Agency said that the accused in a majority of the ISIS cases were radicalised through the videos of Zakir Naik.
+New Delhi, Oct 14: The National Investigation Agency (NIA) said that the accused in a majority of the ISIS cases were radicalised through the videos of Zakir Naik.
 This is why a case was registered against Naik and others, Alok Mitta, IG NIA said.

-Speaking at a conference of ant-terror teams, he said that the agency had arrested 127 people from different parts of the country in connection with ISIS case.
+Speaking at a conference of anti-terror teams, he said that the agency had arrested 127 people from different parts of the country in connection with ISIS case.
 The largest number of people were arrested from Tamil Nadu (33), Uttar Pradesh (19), Kerala (17), Telangana (14), Maharashtra (12), Karnataka (8) and Delhi (7).

 He further said that persons have been arrested from other states as well.
-Mittal said that one of the common factor in the radicalisation of these persons was Zakir Naik.
+Mittal said that one of the common factors in the radicalisation of these persons was Zakir Naik.

 ED closes in on Zakir Naik, moves application to declare him fugitive economic offender

-Nashidul Hamzafar, the 26 year old management student from Kerala's Wayanad was in September arrested by the NIA after he became one of the first ISIS recruits to be deported from Afghanistan.
+Nashidul Hamzafar, the 26-year-old management student from Kerala's Wayanad was in September arrested by the NIA after he became one of the first ISIS recruits to be deported from Afghanistan.

 During his interrogation, he details the role played by Islamic preachers such as Naik and what sort of an influence they had on him, which ultimately prompted him to join the ISIS.